 - Types of vehicles, etc.

 Due to the topography of a particular area, sometimes a gradient steeper than the ruling gradient is provided to the roads.
 This type of gradient is known as the limiting gradient.

 In simple words, the gradient steeper than the ruling gradient is called the limiting gradient.
-Limiting gradient is generally adopted in hilly areas.
-A gradient of road approach to a bridge is an example of a limiting gradient.
+A limiting gradient is generally adopted in hilly areas.
+A gradient of the road approach to a bridge is an example of a limiting gradient.

 4. Exceptional Gradient

-There are a few circumstances in which it may be unavailable to provide still steeper gradients at least for short distance.
+There are a few circumstances in which it may be unavailable to provide still steeper gradients, at least for a short distance.
 In that case, the steeper gradients upon exception gradient may be provided.

 5. Minimum Gradient

-The minimum required slope necessary for the eﬀective drainage of rainwater from the surface of the road, is known as the minimum gradient.
-Minimum gradient is usually adapted where surface drainage is to be considered.
+The minimum required slope necessary for the eﬀective drainage of rainwater from the surface of the road is known as the minimum gradient.
+The minimum gradient is usually adapted where surface drainage is to be considered.